 I came up with this based on a natural toner I used to buy.
 These were the main ingredients, so I played around with the ratio.
 It's good for acne prone skin.

 Place all ingredients in a glass bottle.
+I guesstimate these ingredients each time, so feel free to improvise and see what works best for your skin.
+In general, staying near these ratios is good.
+Definitely go lightly with the tea tree oil; too much, and your eyes will burn because it has a strong (lovely) smell.
 Shake well each time before use, as the oils naturally want to separate from the water.
 Use a reusable cotton or hemp round to apply to skin.

 Facial cleaning padsSwap it